Welcome to today's edition of the Rush 24-7 podcast.

 He's less a wimp.

-Uh, you you people out there that have robbed banks, what what what do they call the red dye?
+You people out there that have robbed banks, what do they call the red dye?

-What do you call what what do they call the red dye that banks use?
+What do they call the red dye that banks use?

-You know, somebody steals a bag of money and they escape and they open it and and the die pack, that's right.
+You know, somebody steals a bag of money and they escape and they open it and the die pack.

 Mamon knows he's a former bank robber.

-Kaboom, uh, you've got red dye all over the perp and all over the money.
+Kaboom, you've got red dye all over the perp and all over the money.

 Is that what it's called?

-Whatever you call it, the red dye bomb exposed John F. Carey.
+Whatever you call it, the red dye bomb exposed John F. Kerry, John Filibuster Kerry.

-I mean, the New York Times planted the red dye bomb in their editorial, demanding guts and a spine from somebody a Democratic Party, and here's old Lurch.
+I mean, the New York Times planted the red dye bomb in their editorial demanding guts and a spine from somebody in the Democratic Party.

-Here's Olerts while he's over in Davos with the swimmer, the swimmer probably hanging around at the lodge for the ski bunnies when they come off the slopes.
+Here's old Lurch while he's over in Davos with the swimmer, the swimmer probably hanging around at the lodge for the ski bunnies when they come off the slopes.

 Who would be the first liberal to obey the marching orders of the New York Times?

-The New York Times called for a filibuster of Alito, and kaboom, John filibuster Carey called for a filibuster from Davos, Switzerland.
+The New York Times called for a filibuster of Alito and kaboom, John Filibuster Kerry called for a filibuster from Davos, Switzerland.

-A New York Times said, Dance, boy, dance.
+The New York Times said, dance, boy, dance.

 And Kerry clicked his heels, which isn't that easy when you're grabbing your knees and bending over, but he was still able to do it, folks.

-Now this is it uh it doesn't get any better than this, folks.
+Now, this is it, it doesn't get any better than this, folks.

-Does John filibuster Carey really believe in a filibuster?
+Does John Filibuster Kerry really believe in a filibuster?

-Is he trying to uh to remind America that he is one tough filibuster?
+Is he trying to remind America that he has one tough filibuster?

-This whole Leto vote has made a mockery of liberals, claiming they're voting their conscience.
+This whole Lido vote has made a mockery of liberals, claiming they're voting their conscience.

-As I and the New York Times pointed out this week, if this Alito guy is this destructive, I mean, if what you've saying about this guy is true, if he's gonna take away women's rights, uh, animal rights, uh, minority rights, human rights, civil rights, uh, workers' rights, is it do all this damage to people and humans?
+As I and the New York Times pointed out this week, if this Alito guy is this destructive, I mean, if what you've said about this guy is true, if he's going to take away women's rights, animal rights,

 My gosh, if that's true, if you really think that, don't you pull out all the stops?